mathieulehan/MML-classification/README.md

 + Recall : R algorithms have a recall of 0.95.
 Weka : ... and Scikitlearn : 0.98

 **Among machine learning frameworks and algorithms, are some implementations significantly slower/precise than others ?**
-+ Sickit-learn seems more precise, with a recall at 98 percent
++ Sickit-learn seems more precise, with a recall at 98 percent for the training test and SVM, Ramdom Forest, Logistic Regression

 **Given a machine learning algorithm (e.g., decision tree), do we observe differences (execution time/precision) between frameworks?**
 * Decision Tree: